micolous/grpc-asgi-django-demo/docs/demo.md

 There are some limitations as a result of simplifications in this demo
 environment:

-- The Envoy server configuration in the demo environment does not use HTTPS or backend TLS connections (but could be configured to do so).
+- The Envoy server configuration in the demo environment does not serve over HTTPS or use backend TLS connections (but could be configured to do so).

 - The gRPC ASGI Django demo server does not implement TLS (but could).

 - Envoy runs as a separate Docker container.

-It could be integrated with the main gRPC server container.
+  It could be integrated with the main gRPC server container, or used as a load balancing proxy in front of multiple instances of the gRPC server container.

+  What works best really depends on whether you want your server task's interface to be HTTP, gRPC, or both; which in turn depends on what your production environment offers.

 - No custom error types (for `google.rpc.Status.details`) are included in the `FileDescriptorSet` passed to Envoy, as the demo server doesn't use these.